LFE89/nello_one_without_cloud/README.md

 As stated, the public cloud MQTT broker of nello is only protected by checking for a valid device identifier (#1).
 By connecting to the broker in the name of a nello device, it is possible to copy any messages which are needed (**don't do so**).
-The better solution is to use wireshark, and just sniff all the traffic.
-It only affects your network, and you can decide what you do there.
+The better solution is to use wireshark and sniff all the traffic.
+It only affects your network and you can decide what you do there.
 Simply use a network tap between nello and the outgoing modem (nello -> switch (mirror traffic port x to y) -> PC (listen on eth0 passive connected to port y, only for incoming traffic)).

 The nello device needs to be connected to the real public live-mqtt.nello.io MQTTT broker, during this phase.
 Disable the new DNS HOST A entry, re-connect nello.

 Nello will immediately start over with the starting sequences from above, when it is re-connected.
-At some point, the nello backend will send an encrpyted message to the "test" topic (if not, a reset is neccessary).
+At some point, the nello backend will send an encrpyted message to the "test" topic.
 Capture it!
 Even the fact, that the "test topic" message will change over time - as mentioned above - doesn't matter.
 Only one single valid test message is needed.